ahmed7ii/cascadia-code/README.md

 # Installation

-**You can download the latest version of Cascadia Code from the releases page here:** https://github.com/microsoft/cascadia-code/releases
+**You can download the latest versi of Cascadia Code from the releases page here:** https://github.com/microsoft/cascadia-code/releases

 The variants contained within are: